My father put customers on probation if they came into the cafe drunk or unruly, and knew that customers would always return because they trusted him.

 Welcome to my website.

 After an academic and corporate career, I wrote a memoir about growing up in a family-owned, small diner in the Midwest.
 My parents were north stars of the community.
 Bob’s Cafe became a landmark where customers enjoyed my parents’ humor as much as the food.
+My mother was fondly known as the Pancake Lady because of her artistic flare in making Garfield and Mickey Mouse pancakes for customers who were no taller than four feet.
+My father loved chasing bad checks like they were a detective story waiting to be solved.

-I began my memoir journey writing about working in my parents’ diner during the 1950’s and 1960s.
+I began my memoir journey writing about working in my parents’ diner during the 1950s and 1960s.
 My parents taught me that customers don’t care if you are tired.
 You need to make the customers satisfied and happy with their food and service.

 Then chaos came at us through gun violence in 1982.